mwhatter/maskit/README.md

 ## Overview

-**MaskIt** is a Python tool designed to help you redact sensitive information from text files.
-It automatically identifies and replaces sensitive data like IP addresses, file paths, URLs, email addresses, and more with descriptive placeholders, ensuring privacy and security.
+**MaskIt** is a Python tool designed to help you redact sensitive information from various file types, including plain text, CSV, JSON, and XML files.
+It automatically identifies and replaces sensitive data such as IP addresses, file paths, URLs, email addresses, and more with descriptive placeholders, ensuring privacy and security.

 ### Features

 - **Easy File Selection via GUI**: MaskIt provides a user-friendly interface for browsing and selecting files to be processed.
 - **Automated Redaction**: Replaces sensitive information with placeholders (e.g., `[REDACTED-EMAIL]`, `[REDACTED-PHONE]`).
-- **Multiple Data Formats Supported**: Handles various data types, including IP addresses, file paths, emails, and more.
+- **Supports Multiple File Formats**: Handles plain text (`.txt`), CSV (`.csv`), JSON (`.json`), and XML (`.xml`) file types.

 ### Redactions